hannah-felize/hannah-felize/README.md

 - 👋 Hi, I’m @hannah-felize
-- 👀 I’m interested in networks and cybersecurity
+- 👀 I’m interested in application security
-- 🌱 I’m currently learning application security
+- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on Python projects
+- 💞️ I’m looking to collaborate on Android projects
 - 📫 How to reach me: https://www.linkedin.com/in/hannah-felize/
 <!---
 hannah-felize/hannah-felize is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.